naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 If you do not want to show player controls you can add "controls=0" to your YouTube URL.

 `http&#58;//www.youtube.com/watch?v=Vpg9yizPP_g&controls=0`

-**YouTube Video Info**

-If you do not want to show information like the video title and uploader you can add "showinfo=0" to your YouTube URL.

-`http&#58;//www.youtube.com/watch?v=Vpg9yizPP_g&showinfo=0`

 **YouTube Video Fullscreen**